Györgyi Gábor: Bicycle tours in the French Alps - indulging in nostalgia

 14th of June, 2011 – 4th touring day: Isola – St Etienne de Tinee – Cime de la Bonette (2802 m) – Jausiers = 73,2 km + 2010 m heightdifference (2681 kcal)

-(that is: Ötztaler Gletscherstrasse (2829 m), but arriving at the top of the Bonette climb, that is a place, where the cyclist feel on a paved road, that it could be the highest in the Alps, because looking around most of the mountains are situated at eyelevel or lower than it and nothing disturbs the wonderful panorama.
-Furthermore nice memorial tablet welcomes the cyclists (and tourists).
 In 2008 I felt more than „only” reaching that nice place, because I started the day by Nice, at sealevel.
 Because of the calm nature, nice landscape and not too many motorbikers this passroad is between my favourites.
 It’s a long, but not too difficult ascent, there is hardly any section, where it is steeper than 8% before the 2715m col, but the last km to the 2802m high situated point is 12-14% steep.

-because after completing my collection of the paved roads above 2000 m in the Alps (as I did it in the Pyrenées in 2010), I decided to spent less time on cycling than until the year 2011.
+I prepared for the day, that again I would experience unforgettable hours, and beside I would say goodbye to this road too, because after completing my collection of the paved roads above 2000 m in the Alps (as I did it in the Pyrenées in 2010), I decided to spent less time on cycling than until the year 2011.
 With this aim, I wanted to have the longest list on the internet about cycled paved roads in the Alps (longer than salite.ch / quaeldich.de, etc.).
 Since then I shared 9 profiles / diagrams about „2000+” roads with salite.ch and 4 with quaeldich.de, but I will add minimum 3 more.).

-Györgyi Gábor & Francia Alpok kerékpártúra, Cime de la Bonette In the French Alps that was my farewell tour (last 2-3 week long tour) in the Alps, and Bonette is one my favourite.
+In the French Alps that was my farewell tour (last 2-3 week long tour) in the Alps, and Bonette is one my favourite.
 Through the day I often indulged in nostalgia: by the main square of St Etienne de Tinee, by the big waterfall, etc. By the houses of Bousiéyas it started raining, just when I could go under the roof of a house with steps to sit on and ate something.
 I wasn’t happy with the weather, but after a time I thought optimistic that after the rain, the partly cloudy weather could result in wonderful cycling experiences.
 And it happened: small clouds chased each other lighted by some sunlights.
 Sometimes I cycled 1-2 kms in clouds, but coming out from it or after, they were blown away by the wind.
 I enjoyed the wonderful lights between small racks.
+The passroad was opened for the traffic weeks ago, so I was surprised when I arrived at the saddle and the roundroad („collar”) wasn’t cleaned because it wasn’t necessary to travel to North, to Jausiers.
+The Western side were little bit more covered by snow than the Eastern side, where I could cycle up with walking by the edge of the road and snow only 2 times for ca. 50-80 meters long.
+I have cycled up to the 2802m high La Bonette for the 5 times in my life and that was the 3rd times when I reached it by heavy panniers on my bicycle.

 I rolled down to Jausiers with enjoying the wonderful lights.
 I set up my tent by sunset; I had a not too hard, but memorable day.